Barbary–Portuguese conflicts: Action of 8 May 1802

-Treaty of Peace, 1815
+Blockade of Gibraltar, 1806

+At the beginning of 1806, the Portuguese squadron assigned to the Strait consisted of two ships of the line, two frigates, and two brigantines, under the command of Luís da Mota Feo.
+Throughout the spring and summer, these vessels remained in constant activity, escorting Portuguese convoys and patrolling the Strait of Gibraltar and the coasts of the Algarve, Andalusia, and Morocco.
+As a result, two Algerian corsairs were captured, and two others were blockaded, one at Sanlúcar de Barrameda and the other at Asilah.

+Final engagements and treaties

 After continued expenses and losses due to Algerian corsairs, Portugal negotiated a peace treaty in 1815 that included the release of Portuguese prisoners.

-Blockade of Tunisian Corsairs, 1818–1819

 In January 1818, the Esquadra do Estreito was formed, consisting of the frigates Pérola, Amazona, and Vénus, along with the xebec Bom Português.
 This squadron forced two Tunisian corsair ships, one of which was a corvette, to retreat into Gibraltar.

 The Portuguese fleet, reinforced with smaller vessels, established a blockade of the Tunisian ships in Gibraltar, which lasted until April 12, 1819, when a new truce was signed between Portugal and Tunis.

-Aftermath

 Corsair activity based in Algiers did not entirely cease until France conquered the state in 1830, which ended the long threat.